 ZEN & TAO

-In a world based on a premise of an "extractive economic system that takes nature as a mere resource that can be exploited mercilessly" (Coll, 2022), suffering is inevitable all around the world.
+In a world based on the premise of an "extractive economic system that takes nature as a mere resource that can be exploited mercilessly" (Coll, 2022), suffering is inevitable worldwide.
 A suffering that is inherent to the cycle of living, the cycle of birth and death, or samsara.
 Zen & Tao philosophies are more relevant than ever.

 Living life in harmony with nature in interdependence, with wisdom, compassion, and humility, are the main principles of both Buddhism and Taoism (Zen & Tao).
 Both are essentially ways of liberation.
 Zen also combine their idea of "Emptiness" (Buddhism) and "Nothingness" (Taoism) (Suzuki, 2004).

-A millennia ago, Buddhism and Taoism, by studying and observing nature developed advanced systems' view of life, that is been rediscovered in modern science in several fields, such as medicine, quantum physics, and neuroscience.
-Definitely, they are not religion, they are not based on God(s).
-It can be practiced simultaneously with other beliefs.
-Their pillars are Galaxies, Earth, a city, an organization, a person, a forest, a tree, flowers, a bee... all sentient beings.
+A millennium ago, Buddhism and Taoism, by studying and observing nature, developed an advanced systems view of life that has been rediscovered in modern science across several fields, such as medicine, quantum physics, and neuroscience.
+Definitely, they are not a religion; they are not based on God(s).
+It can be practised simultaneously with other beliefs.
+Their pillars are Galaxies, Earth, a city, an organisation, a person, a forest, a tree, flowers, a bee... all sentient beings.
 The whole system is complex, larger than the sum of its parts, and mutually influences each other as one.

-2500 years ago the Indian prince Siddharta Gautama, known as Shakyamuni Buddha (the word Buddha means awakened one) taught that we can all awaken, we are all Buddhas.
-With this belief and premise Buddhism philosophy was embraced throughout Asia.
-In China, in the VII century, it merged with Taoism and evolved into Ch'an (word for meditation) and Zen in Japan (approx. 1191).
+Two thousand five hundred years ago, the Indian prince Siddharta Gautama, known as Shakyamuni Buddha (the word Buddha means awakened one), taught that we can all awaken; we are all Buddhas.
+With this belief and premise, Buddhist philosophy was embraced throughout Asia.
+In China, in the VII century, it merged with Taoism and evolved into Ch'an (the word for meditation) and Zen in Japan (approx. 1191).

-Gautama posits that through dedicated and consistent meditation practice, we can realize that self and others are one, that the conditioned and unconditioned are simultaneous, and that the absolute and relative are identical.
-This is how natural compassion and wisdom flows, a peaceful and intuitively appropriate response toward circumstance that arises.
+Gautama posits that through dedicated and consistent meditation practice, we can realise that self and others are one, that the conditioned and unconditioned are simultaneous, and that the absolute and relative are identical.
+This is how natural compassion and wisdom flow: a peaceful, intuitively appropriate response to the circumstance that arises.

 Buddhists believe in a wheel of rebirth into different bodies.
-This is connected to “karma,” which refers to how a person’s good or bad actions in the past or in their past lives can impact them in the future.
-And only by the "The Way of Middle" and through four noble truths one can achieve enlightenment (nirvana).
+This is connected to "karma," which refers to how a person's past good or bad actions, or those in past lives, can affect them in the future.
+And only by the "The Way of Middle" and through the four noble truths, one can achieve enlightenment (nirvana).

-So, just breathe in slowly with gratitude and awareness, and breathe out with appreciation and love.
-Care for the environment, start with your own action, and do not waste the earth's precious resources, every action has consequences.
-We vow to live here and now with attention, integrity, authenticity, compassion, and gratitude and to free all beings from illusion, delusion, and suffering.
+So, breathe in slowly with gratitude and awareness, and breathe out with appreciation and love.
+Care for the environment, start with your own action, and do not waste the earth's precious resources; every action has consequences.
+We vow to live here and now with attention, integrity, authenticity, compassion, and gratitude, and to free all beings from illusion, delusion, and suffering.

 Just for today, I'm calm